-Apart from increased customer retention and boosted profits, offering reward programs for customers results in a number of other benefits for businesses.
-With the right strategy, they enable businesses to build a deeper emotional connection with existing customers, drive more meaningful customer engagement and even create brand advocates.
+Apart from increased customer retention and boosted profits; offering reward programs for customers results in a number of other benefits for businesses.
+With the right strategy, these benefits enable businesses; build a deeper emotional connection with existing customers, drive more meaningful customer engagement, and even create brand advocates.

-They also allow gathering valuable customer data that can be further used for personalizing customer experiences and creating targeted marketing campaigns.
-Besides, even though implementing a loyalty program is an investment, it helps businesses to actually save money, since retention strategies are usually less expensive than attracting new customers.
+Moreover, they also allow gathering valuable customer data that can be further used for personalizing customer experiences.
+Thus, creating targeted marketing campaigns.
+Implementing a loyalty program is an investment.
+It helps businesses to actually save money since retention strategies are usually less expensive than attracting new customers.
 You can find different types of loyalty programs down below.